Electronic warfare officer: United States

+Training courses

 The EWO basic course training was conducted at the 563d Flying Training Squadron at Randolph AFB, Texas.
 It was a 12-week program for B-52, AC/MC/EC-130, U-28 and RC-135 EWOs.
 Selected F-15E and B-1 WSOs also attended the 12-week program.
 Students went from undergraduate navigator training at the 562d FTS and from WSO to their follow-on training.
 Upon completion the EWOs were presented with their wings and the WSOs achieved their upgrades.
 The school was relocated, redesigned and reopened as a CSO school at NAS Pensacola, Fl.
 The last class to graduate from Randolph AFB was in October 2010.

 Currently all Navigator, Electronic Warfare Officer and Weapons Systems Officer Training is located at the Naval Air Station Pensacola.
 The training period is 12 months not including initial flight screening.
 Beginning in 2009, U.S. Air Force candidates for Electronic Warfare Officer and Weapons Systems Officer were trained alongside traditional navigators in a new career field, the "Combat Systems Officer".

+Other countries

+United Kingdom

+The United Kingdom has conducted its Ferret missions largely from RAF Wyton in Cambridgeshire, supported by electronic warfare technicians.